cATaLogUE Des PucEs

 IN STOCK€3.500,00

-Important bronze group, with brown patina, representing a family of merinos, by the sculptor Jules Moigniez (1835 – 1894).
+Important bronze group with brown patina, representing a family of merinos, by the sculptor Jules Moigniez (1835 – 1894).

 The group consists of a ram, a ewe and two sheep.

-Very good state of preservation and patina.
+Perfect state of conservation and patina.

 Dimensions: 29.5 cm x 42 cm x 20 cm

-The group consists of a ram, an ewe and two sheep.
+The group consists of a ram, an ewe, and two sheep.

 Dimensions: 29.5 cm x 42 cm x 20 cm